nbrana/portfolio/content/_index.md

 ## Welcome

-This is a personal website meant too house CTF writeups, projects, and my monthly musings.
+This is a personal website meant to house CTF writeups, projects, and my monthly musings.